Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/MinHeap.rst

        return EXIT_SUCCESS;
    }

-.. note:: The ``init_vector`` function abstracts the complexity of vector initialization, providing a straightforward way to instantiate vectors.
+.. note:: The ``init_min_heap`` function abstracts the complexity of vector initialization, providing a straightforward way to instantiate heap structures.
 It is crucial to manage the memory of these vectors properly, which includes freeing them after use.

 Underlying Functions
 --------------------